 It was a series of experiences that led Mel, a relative urbanite, into his current role as vineyard and winery owner.
 From time spent on a friend's grain farm in Michigan and a kibbutz specializing in grapes in Israel, to work through the Peace Corps in Nepal and a family vacation on a small vineyard in Burgundy – Mel came to appreciate the work and beautiful environment intrinsic to a rural lifestyle.
 "I was inspired to discover that with a small acreage and hard work, it was possible for a family grower to succeed."

 Now Mel enjoys the constant activity inherent in managing Keuka Lake Vineyards.
 When visiting the winery for a tasting, people are apt to run into Mel as he tends to too many tasks at once.
 Regardless, he always seems to make the time to talk with people enthusiastically about his wines.

-Staci entered the wine program at the University of California at Davis and received her Master's degree in Viticulture and Enology in 2003.
+Staci entered the wine program at the University of California at Davis and received her Master's degree in Viticulture and Enology.
 She followed with hands-on winemaking experience in back to back vintages across hemispheres: Ornellaia in Italy, Hardy's Tintara Winery in South Australia, and Williams Selyem in Sonoma, California.

 For many of you who are longtime fans of KLV, you will recognize Jan who has been with us since 2007.
 Jan is a gem.
 She came here initially, because she liked good, dry Rieslings.
 She makes the tasting room experience an educational and pleasant one and is a fabulous listener.
 She is kind and we hope that she will be with KLV for many years to come.